LBNL-ETA/CyDER/fmu/cymdisttofmu/doc/userGuide/source/installation.rst

 Installation and Configuration
 ==============================

-This chapter describes how to install, configure and uninstall CYMDISTToFMU.
+This chapter describes how to install, configure, and uninstall CYMDISTToFMU.

 Software requirements